John Caspar Wister

-John Caspar Wister (March 19, 1887 – December 27, 1982) was one of the United States' most highly honored horticulturists.
+John Caspar Wister (March 19, 1887 – December 27, 1982) was an American horticulturalist known as the Dean of American Horticulture.
+He founded and served as the first director of the American Iris Society from 1920 to 1934, as director emeritus of the Arthur Hoyt Scott Horticultural Foundation and the John J. Tyler Arboretum, as well as secretary of the American Rose Society and the Pennsylvania Horticultural Society for 24 years.
+He authored or edited dozens of books and over 500 articles on horticulture.
+He is one of the most highly honored horticulturist in the United States and the first recipient of the four major horticultural awards: the Liberty Hyde Bailey Medal, the Scott Garden and Horticultural Award, the A.P.
+Saunders Memorial Medal, and the Honor and Achievement Award of the American Lilac Society.

-Early life
+Early life and education

-A member of Philadelphia's prominent Wister family, John was the youngest of five children born to William Rotch Wister and Mary Rebecca Eustis in the Germantown section of Philadelphia.
-His sister Mary Channing Wister would marry her cousin Owen Wister, the author of "The Virginian".
+Wister was the youngest of five children born to William Rotch Wister and Mary Rebecca Eustis in the Germantown neighborhood of Philadelphia.
+As a child, he learned about horticulture on the 10-acre Germantown family estate, also named Wister, located adjacent to Belfield estate owned by his grandparents.

-As a small boy, John followed his family's gardener around their Belfield and Wister Estates, trying to learn anything and everything he could about plants.

 In 1909, Wister graduated from Harvard University.
-He continued his studies at Harvard's School of Landscape Architecture, supplemented with courses at the New Jersey Agricultural College.
-He worked in landscape architecture offices in New York and Philadelphia until he enlisted on July 10, 1917, as a private in the Army.
+From 1909 to 1910 he attended graduate school at Harvard's School of Landscape Architecture, and attended agriculture and horticulture at Rutgers University from 1913 to 1914.
+He worked as a plantsman for landscape architecture firms in New York and Philadelphia.
+He enlisted on July 10, 1917, as a private in the Army.

-World War I

 Wister trained at the University of Pennsylvania and at Augusta Arsenal before serving in Jonchery, France, with Advance Ordnance Depot 4 during World War I. According to letters he wrote to his family during the war, Wister served most of his time in various ordnance departments, being promoted to Sergeant of Ordnance in November 1917.
-Wister never strayed far from plants and flowers, using his leave time to visit the gardens of Europe.
-He would often send plants back to his friends, the Arthur Hoyt Scotts, noted garden enthusiasts whom he met in 1915.
-He was honorably discharged from the Army on May 10, 1919.
+He visited Kew Gardens in London to view the collection of plants and flowers and met with several famous European horticulturalists during his service.
+He would often send plants back to Arthur Hoyt Scott, noted garden enthusiast, whom he met in 1915.
+He was honorably discharged as a Sergeant of Ordianance from the Army on May 10, 1919.